-Six Hole Shower Holder Causes Massive Channeling on Gaggia New Classicespresso
+Six Hole Shower Holder Causes Massive Channeling on Gaggia New Classic

 I’ve got my Gaggia New Classic for 3 months now.
 Shots were often inconsistent but getting better.
 But since I got my bottomless portafilter, I just couldn’t get anything right.
 80%+ of my pulls were channeling like crazy and I ended up with 1:4 in 20s or so.
 I tried everything.
 Finer, coarser, different espressos, high doses, low doses, different tamping pressures, different basket sizes.
 Barely any effect.
 Only very high doses and high-pressure tamps made it a little better.
 Still awful.

-1.5 kg of coffee later, it hit me.
-Every puck looked the same: a massive hole at 1’o clock.
+1.5 kg of coffee later, I noticed that every puck looked the same: a massive hole at 1’o clock.

 That made me curious.
 I checked the shower screen, cleaned it and did the same with the holder.
 Played with screw tightness.
 Checked water distribution and flow.
 Everything looked good.
 But then I remembered that I changed the plate holder from the stock 4 hole aluminum one to a 6 hole stainless-steel one.
 Not because I needed to, but because I got it in a set pretty cheap.
 More holes, more better - right?